What Is Play Framework?

 How to Use Play Framework

-Play Framework’s predecessor model, Akka Streams, was infamous for its ability to process and transfer data from its encrypted library in a buffer space (a data-holding region that stores important information during transfer from one place to another).
+Play leverages Akka Streams for handling streaming data, which was infamous for its ability to process and transfer data from its encrypted library in a buffer space (a data-holding region that stores important information during transfer from one place to another).
 When using Play Framework, you won’t have to fret that your vital data from one device will be lost during transfer to a different device.

 Since its inception, Play has released different versions of this framework to adapt to the rapidly changing internet industry and has garnered an online community of more than 10,000 users eager to discuss Play’s customizable mechanisms.